barmstrong/slack-tipbot/README.md

 <img src="https://raw.githubusercontent.com/barmstrong/slack-tipbot/master/images/screen4.png" width="450">

-Developers: If you have the app cloned locally for development you can add the heroku repository with `git remote add heroku git@heroku.com:YOURREPONAME.git`.
+Developers: If you have the app cloned locally for development you can now add the heroku repository with `git remote add heroku git@heroku.com:YOURREPONAME.git`.
 Or clone a fresh copy with `git clone git@heroku.com:YOURREPONAME.git`.

 Troubleshooting: See what is going on with `heroku logs -t` etc.

-## Troubleshooting
-Set up in your slack instance using the 'Add to slack' button [here/link].

-- Send 10 bits: /tip @john 10
-- Check your balance: @tipbot balance
-- Deposit: @tipbot deposit
-- Withdraw: @tipbot withdraw
+### 4. You're done!

+Try chatting with `@tipbot` in private chat, or `/invite @tipbot` to any channel or group that you'd like.
+Use `@tipbot help` for a list of commands.

 ## History
 This tipping bot was created during the Coinbase hackathon in early December 2015.